hoaihdinh/Distributed-Alarm-System/README.md

 docker compose up --build
 ```
 Once the locust_app_RBA container is running, then visit http://localhost:8089.
-* **Disclaimer:** You can only run Locust with one of the architectures at a time.
-Running both at the same time is not possible, so be sure to stop the container of the Microservices Architecture one if you wish to run this.
+* **Disclaimer:** You can only run Locust with one of the architectures at a time, and you cannot run this with the normal Resource Based Architecture.
+Running both at the same time is not possible, so be sure to stop the corresponding container if you wish to run this one.

 ### Clean Up after running Resource Based Architecture
 ```